DERKOLEMA/Duderpast/README.md

 - 🧪 All of my misc projects are available at [https://github.com/Duderpast/Miscreleases](https://github.com/Duderpast/Miscreleases)

-- 📜 Know about my experiences [https://discord.gg/876yJTzwGr](https://discord.gg/876yJTzwGr)
+- 📜 Know about my experiences at my discord [server](https://discord.gg/876yJTzwGr)